bolu-oladele/Python-Project-Automation-Linux/README.md

 # Python-Project-Automation-Linux

 This is a python script that will automated the initial stages of making a project in python.
-It will find your Projects Directory and then create in it a file for your project with requirements.txt, info.txt, a virtual machine set up inside of it and a 'git init' command run inside of it.
+It will find your Projects Directory and then create in it a file for your project with requirements.txt, info.txt, a virtual machine set up inside of it and an empty git repository made within the project file.

 This configuration is for linux do it's file system.
 A version for windows should soon be added to the repo.